dbader/node-datadog-metrics/README.md

     * Set tags that are common to all metrics.
 * `reporter`: An object that actually sends the buffered metrics. (optional)
     * There are two built-in reporters you can use:
-        1. `reporters.DataDogReporter` sends metrics to DataDog’s API, and is the default.
+        1. `reporters.DataDogReporter` sends metrics to Datadog’s API, and is the default.
         2. `reporters.NullReporter` throws the metrics away.
 It’s useful for tests or temporarily disabling your metrics.